lzh-mb-mod/RTSCamera/README.md

   - You can make your formation charge to the enemy formation by clicking middle mouse button on enemy units.

-    - **New:** Press `Alt` while clicking to target the enemy interupting previous movement orders.
+    - **New:** Press `Alt` while clicking to target the enemy without interupting previous movement orders.
 For example, **let your archers focus shooting while holding position**.

   - You can select your formations by clicking middle mouse button on soldiers.

 - For more features, you can read `Details` below or press `L` to open mod menu.

 ## How to Install
-1. Remove any old installation of this mod.
-You can go to `Modules` folder of bannerlord installation folder (For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord\Moudles\`) and remove folders like `RTSCamera` or `EnhancedMission`.

-2. Copy `RTSCamera` and `RTSCamera.CommandSystem` folder you downloaded into Bannerlord `Modules` folder.
+ Copy `RTSCamera` and `RTSCamera.CommandSystem` folder you downloaded into Bannerlord `Modules` folder.
 Or use Vortex to install it automatically.

 ## Details